Ralf Little

 Ralf Alastair John Little (born 8 February 1980) is an English actor, writer, presenter, narrator and former semi-professional footballer.
-He has worked mainly in television comedy, including playing Antony Royle in The Royle Family and Jonny Keogh in the first six series of Two Pints of Lager and a Packet of Crisps.
-He was the narrator of Channel 5's documentary series Our Yorkshire Farm from 2018 to 2020.
-Since 2020, he has starred as DI Neville Parker in Death in Paradise.
+He has worked mainly in television comedy, including playing Antony Royle in The Royle Family (1998–2000, 2006, 2009–2010) and Jonny Keogh in the first six series of Two Pints of Lager and a Packet of Crisps (2001–2006).
+He was the narrator of Channel 5's documentary series Our Yorkshire Farm (2018–2022) as well as the spin-offs, Beyond The Yorkshire Farm: Reuben and Clive and Reuben: Life in the Dales.
+From 2020 to 2024, he starred as Detective Inspector Neville Parker in Death in Paradise.

-Early life
+Early life and education

-Ralf Alastair John Little was born in Bury and attended Bolton School (Boys' Division).
-His parents are accountants.
+Ralf Alastair John Little was born in February 1980 in Oldham and attended Bolton School (Boys' Division) and later living in Whitefield near Bury.
+His younger brother, Ross Little, is also an actor and played Michael Gilder in Born and Bred.
+Their parents are accountants.

-In 1998, Little abandoned his studies to become a doctor at the University of Manchester medical school, in order to concentrate on his acting career.
+In 1998, Little abandoned his studies at the University of Manchester medical school in order to concentrate on his acting career.